dcarrel/bnsm-disk/README.md

 `RHOCRIT` Sets the critical density of the disk where the tracers are initially set.

-`EXP_LIM` Sets how rapidly the viscosity source terms are set to fall off outside of the region tracer particles have access to.
+`EXP_LIM` Sets how large the ratio between the conservative source and conservative variable has to be in order to do the explicit limiting.

 The mass of the disk is probably set in `initgrid.py` and disn information.